MagicBulletPro/magic-home-android-privacy-policy/README.md

 ## 7. Children's Privacy

-Magic Home is not directed toward children under 13 years of age.
 We do not knowingly collect personal information from children under 13.
-If you are a parent or guardian and believe your child has provided us with personal information, please contact us so we can delete such information.

 ## 8. Data Retention